 How proximity marketing works in retail

-Proximity marketing technologies explained
+Proximity marketing technologies and devices explained

 Geofencing